-A policy intervention that has received a lot of recent attention is male circumcision.
+A policy intervention that has received significant recent attention is male circumcision.
 UNAIDS lists circumcision as one of five prevention pillars in their 2016 report (UNAIDS 2016).
 Similarly, the World Health Organization has been promoting voluntary male circumcision as a prevention tool (World Health Organization 2016).
-Consider analyzing this particular policy within the model.
-In what follows an increase in the circumcision rate from the 20% level in the benchmark model is analyzed.

-Start by asking to what extent cross-country variation in circumcision explains the observed differences in HIV prevalence and incidence rates across countries.
-While circumcision has been advocated recently as a medical policy, it has not been implemented on a large scale yet.
-Thus, existing cross-country differences in circumcision rates are unrelated to HIV, but rather due to cultural reasons.
-Data from 32 sub-Saharan African countries is used to explore the empirical relationship between HIV and circumcision.
-As Figure 2 shows, there is a clear negative correlation between circumcision and HIV prevalence/incidence in the data.
-Obviously countries differ along many dimensions other than circumcision that also affect HIV rates, such as how rich a country is.
-Table 4 reports a more comprehensive empirical analysis, controlling for various potentially confounding factors such as GDP, ART, religion, and the price of condoms.
+To what extent does cross-country variation in circumcision explain the observed differences in HIV prevalence and incidence rates across countries?
+While circumcision has been advocated recently as a medical policy, it has not yet seen large-scale implementation.
+Thus, existing cross-country differences in circumcision rates are unrelated to HIV and are due instead to cultural reasons.
+Data from 32 Sub-Saharan African countries are used to explore the empirical relationship